ycsarahli/LingoBeats/README.md

 ### Short-term usability goals

 1. Integrate Spotify and Genius APIs to retrieve and preprocess song and lyric data
-2. Analyze word with Zipf, CEFR levels and Wordnik API
+2. Analyze word with CEFR levels
 3. Get personalized learning materials using Gemini AI

 ### Long-term goals